 Alcohol evaluation/education - A student who violates alcohol regulations may be required to attend alcohol education and/or submit to an alcohol evaluation at the student's own expense.
 Based on the results of the evaluation, the student may be required, at his or her own expense, to successfully complete a prescribed program of education, intervention, and/or counseling approved by the College.

-Developmental/educational assignments - Examples include, but are not limited to: developing and presenting residence hall programs on behavioral or health-related issues; writing a paper on topical concerns; and/or attending College lectures/seminars on issues relevant to one's disciplinary case.
+Developmental/educational assignments - Examples include but are not limited to: developing and presenting residence hall programs on behavioral or health-related issues; writing a paper on topical concerns; and/or attending College lectures/seminars on issues relevant to one's disciplinary case.
 Service to the community - Students or organizations may be required to serve the College or local community for a specified number of hours over an assigned period of time.

 No Contact Agreement - The College reserves the right to issue a "No Contact Agreement" between two or more students in response to alleged contact that is deemed disruptive, harmful, or inappropriate based on the Community Standards outlined in the previous pages.

-Warning - Issued with the intention of causing the student to consider their behavior and implement necessary changes in the future.
+(Note: If the College deems necessary, additional action may be taken in order to further ensure no contact occurs between parties) Warning - Issued with the intention of causing the student to consider their behavior and implement necessary changes in the future.